Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-05-15-nobunaga.webp){: .align-center}
 *Portrait of Oda Nobunaga by Kanō Eitoku (狩野永徳), ca 1584. - Photographic reproduction of a hanging scroll at Daitokuji, Kyoto. - Source: Wikimedia Commons.
 Public Domain.*

 Without getting lost in the details, let’s just say he was more than a fearsome commander.
-Visionary strategist and shrewd businessman, his legacy runs deeper than it seems.
+Visionary strategist and shrewd businessman, his legacy runs deeper than it seems. <br>
 And his death didn’t just rattle the nation —it shifted the course of Ōmori Sōkun's story, too.

 But before we get to that, let’s rewind a little.